-Reference Tactical action Comment 20505 Ensure that they are aware of the type and level of support arrangements that an ongoing major incident may be allocated Amend 20506 Plan ahead at the major incident to predict and request additional resources as far in advance as practicable Amend 20448 Seek appropriate advice from tactical advisers to support the response to a major incident Amend 20507 Establish clear lines of communication with all the relevant parties that are in place to assist them Archive 20494 Obtain additional resources if required Archive Be prepared to attend the strategic co-ordinating group or tactical co- ordinating group meetings for a major incident New
+Reference Tactical action Comment 20505 Ensure that they are aware of the type and level of support arrangements that an ongoing major incident may be allocated will receive and how the structural arrangements work Amend 20506 Plan ahead at the major incident to predict and request additional resources requirements as far in advance as practicable Amend 20448 Seek appropriate advice from tactical advisers to support the response to a major incidentestablish resource requirements Amend 20507 Establish clear lines of communication with all the relevant parties that are in place to assist them Archive 20494 Obtain additional resources if required Archive Be prepared to attend the strategic co-ordinating group or tactical co- ordinating group meetings for a major incident New

-556 Control measure - National Coordination and Advisory Framework and National 557 Resilience
+Control measure - National Coordination and Advisory Framework and National Resilience(NCAF) and mutual aid arrangements

-559 The National Coordination and Advisory Framework
+The National Coordination and Advisory Framework

-- 560 The National Coordination and Advisory Framework (NCAF) England co-ordinates fire and - rescue service National Resilience assets.
-This is accompanied by the Fire and Rescue Service Supporting Guidance to the National Coordination and Advisory Framework. - Home Office departments will work with other government departments, partner organisations and devolved administrations during no notice and rising tide major incidents to provide policy advice, ministerial briefings, co-ordination across government and management of communications. - 567 NCAF enables decision makers, both locally and nationally, to receive clear and unambiguous - advice on how best to co-ordinate the fire and rescue service response to relevant - 569 emergencies.
-It also enables fire and rescue services to identify the training and exercising - 570 requirements for NCAF compliance. - 571 Fire and rescue services can draw on mutual assistance under Sections 13 and 16 of the Fire 572 and Rescue Services Act.
-These arrangements ensure continuity of service provision across 573 authority boundaries. - 574 There will be occasions where fire and rescue services require assistance from, or provide 575 assistance to, other services.
-The National Mutual Aid Protocol for Serious Incidents outlines 576 the principles and purpose or such arrangements.
-Given the national implications, fire and
+The National Coordination and Advisory Framework (NCAF) England co-ordinates fire and rescue service National Resilience assets.
+This is accompanied by the Fire and Rescue Service Supporting Guidance to the National Coordination and Advisory Framework.

+Home Office departments will(HO) National Resilience and Fire Directorate (NRFD) and the Office of Security and Counter Terrorism (OSCT) work with other government departments, partner organisations and devolved administrations during no notice and rising tide major incidents to provide policy advice, ministerial briefings, co-ordination across government and management of communications.

+-NCAF enables decision makers, both locally and nationally, to receive clear and unambiguous advice on how best to co-ordinate the fire and rescue service response to relevant emergencies.
+It also enables fire and rescue services to identify the training and exercising requirements for NCAF compliance.

+Fire and rescue services can draw on mutual assistance under Sections 13 and 16 of the Fire and Rescue Services Act.
+These arrangements ensure continuity of service provision across authority boundaries.

-- 577 rescue services should highlight the specific need to retain National Resilience assets from - 578 deployment with the National Resilience Assurance Team (NRAT) Duty Officer or National - 579 Strategic Advisory Team (NSAT) on a case-by-case basis. - 580 The effectiveness of NCAF arrangements is dependent on individual fire and rescue services - releasing resources for national deployment when requested to do so.
-It is recognised that - 582 during exceptional or widespread events, some individual services may wish to retain assets for - 583 deployment, in accordance with their risk management plan.
+There will be occasions where fire and rescue services require assistance from, or provide assistance to, other services.
+The National Mutual Aid Protocol for Serious Incidents outlines the principles and purpose or such arrangements.
+Given the national implications, fire and rescue services should highlight the specific need to retain National Resilience assets from deployment with the National Resilience Assurance Team (NRAT) Duty Officer or National Strategic Advisory Team (NSAT) on a case-by-case basis.

+The effectiveness of NCAF arrangements is dependent on individual fire and rescue services releasing resources for national deployment when requested to do so.
+It is recognised that during exceptional or widespread events, some individual services may wish to retain assets for deployment, in accordance with their risk management plan.

-584 National Resilience
+National Resilience